-Where required by Accounting Standards, comparative figures have been adjusted to conform with changes in presentation for the current financial period.

-m.
-Trade and Other Payables
+Where required by Accounting Standards, comparative figures have been adjusted to conform with changes in presentation for the current financial period m...
+Trade and Other Payables n.
+Critical Accounting Estimates and Judgments

 Trade and other payables represent the liabilities for goods and services received by the company during the reporting period that remain unpaid at the end of the reporting period.
 The balance is recognised as a current liability with the amounts normally paid within 30 days of recognition of the liability.